nationalarchives/front-end-development-guide/README.md

 ## Introduction

 This repository outlines a development approach that will support us in delivering high quality, inclusive and maintainable digital services while achieving a good balance between innovation and effective use of our development capability.
-It is a living, open tool to which we should all contribute in response to industry developments and lessons learned.
+It is a living, open tool to which we should all contribute.

 The guidance is presented as sequential checkpoints and can be used as a companion to the development process.
 Each section within the development guide describes related [peer review checks](/peer-review-template.md), including: